cardano-foundation/CIPs/CIP-0118/README-nested.md

 Transaction swaps achieve almost exactly the same goals as this CIP.
 The main differences are :

-1. The top-level transaction contains multiple pieces of data called `Swap`s, which are actually transaction bodies paired with other required data (redeemers, etc.).
-They can are then converted to `Tx` (by attaching appropriate scripts and datums, etc.), and processed as individual transactions, alongside the top-level tx.
+1. The top-level transaction contains subTxs`, which are lists of transactions.
+They are processed as individual transactions, alongside the top-level tx.
 As a result,

 - the `TxIn` of each output can be computed for each output underspecified transaction
 at the time of construction